Increasing Inclusivity in the Classroom

 Providing activities on women, gender equity, and feminism through lectures, This center sponsors campus workshops and special events.
 These programs are open to students, faculty and staff, as well as interested members of the local community.
 The center’s 2000-volume library houses the only collection on campus devoted to gender and feminism, and is available for reference, research and general reading.

-This center, established in 1977, is Vanderbilt University’s equal opportunity, affirmative action, and disability services office.
-The center’s mission is to take a proactive stance in assisting the University with the interpretation, understanding, and application of federal and state laws and regulations which impose special obligations in the areas of equal opportunity and affirmative action.
+- Vanderbilt launched new Title IX and Student Discrimination, Student Access Services and Equal Employment Opportunity offices to serve students, faculty and staff Jan 15, 2018.
+The mission of these coordinated offices is to take a proactive stance in assisting the University with the interpretation, understanding, and application of federal and state laws and regulations which impose special obligations in the areas of equal opportunity and affirmative action.

 - Project Dialogue